 As historians, we will be learning sequencing and chronology.
 We will learn about buildings in the past and present in Britain and in our local area of Broughton.
 This unit of work will include a visit round Broughton, making obseravtions of old and new buildings and a visit to St Mary's Church to meet the Rector, David Eames to learn about the history of the church.

-As designers, we will plan and create a puppet based on our favourite traditional tale.
-We will review, improve and evaluate our finished product.
-In food technology we will explore flapjack.
+As designers, we will explore flapjack in food technology.
 We will investigate how to make flapjack, create a specification, make and evaluate our finished product.

 As readers, we will use a variety of texts from the school reading spine.
 We will use a wide range of quality texts, such as: Emma Jayne’s aeroplane, Journey by Aaron Decker and How to become a Pirate: Pirate school by Colin Mc Naughton to explore different author’s styles and inspire our own writing.